ICTU/sonar/README.md

 - vbnet:S1067 - Expressions should not be too complex
 - vbnet:S134 - Control flow statements "If", "For", "For Each", "Do", "While", "Select" and "Try" should not be nested too deeply
 - vbnet:S1541 - Functions, procedures and properties should not be too complex

+### Web

+Inherits from : Sonar way

+Custom activated rules:
+- common-web:DuplicatedBlocks - Source files should not have any duplicated blocks - MAJOR
+- Web:ComplexityCheck - Files should not be too complex - MAJOR
+- Web:LongJavaScriptCheck - Javascript scriptlets should not have too many lines of code - MAJOR